Westcott Stock Farm

-Westcott Stock Farm, also known as Westcott Place Farm, is a historic home and farm located at Centerville, Wayne County, Indiana.
+Westcott Stock Farm, also known as Westcott Place Farm, is a historic home and farm located at Centerville, Indiana.
 The farmhouse was built between 1890 and 1895, and is a large two-story, Queen Anne style brick dwelling.
 It sits on a brick foundation and features a semi-octagonal bay.
 Also on the property are the contributing laundry house / tool shed, garage, carriage house, horse barn, bank barn, a small calving shed, and a cistern with a hand-operated pump.

 It was added to the National Register of Historic Places in 1998.